Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

-More precisely, we work with $O_n=\mathcal{O}_n=(0,n)$ and we consider a function $V$ which tends to infinity at infinity but remains bounded at 0, instead of a function tending to infinity at both boundaries of the domain.
+We work with $O_n=\mathcal{O}_n=(0,n)$ and we consider a function $V$ which tends to infinity at infinity but remains bounded at 0, instead of a function tending to infinity at both boundaries of the domain.